E-numbers in food — what they are, and a lookup for the UK list

 See an E-number on a label?
 Scan the product to see the rest.

-Scan a UK barcode in NutraSafe and you'll see every E-number on the pack with what each one does, plus our per-product grade.
+Scan a UK barcode and we'll show every E-number on the pack with what each one does, in plain English.

 Free to log up to 25 foods/day.
 NutraSafe Pro (£3.99/month, iOS) unlocks vitamin and mineral tracking against UK NRVs, AI Coach, allergen warning detail, AI meal scan and full reaction-pattern analysis.